R-js/libRmath.js/README.md

 ## Progress (TODO)

-Work in progress (see list below), please considering helping out and bring R core functionality to Javascript
+Work in progress (see list below of all c modules that need to be ported), please considering helping out and bring R core functionality to Javascript

 | original c module | ported to javascript? | tested | R - base functions |